-Samuel Johnson School District (SJSD) has three high schools and a Career and Technical Center where 11th-and 12th-grade students who are interested in any of the offered CTE programs attend a half-day program.
-Each of the comprehensive high schools also offers CTE programs such as agriculture, business education, introductory industrial technology, and computer technology courses.
-The Career Technical Center offers a wide array of CTE programs including cosmetology, health professions, child development, business administration, agriculture, construction, auto mechanics, auto body, drafting, precision metal working, welding, engineering, and computer networking.
-The computer networking program is a CISCO Academy program and has received many accolades throughout the community for producing students who are able to access high-wage jobs upon graduation.
-SJSD also has Project Lead the Way (PLTW) programs in all the middle schools and high schools.
+Samuel Johnson School District (SJSD) has three high schools and a Career and Technical Center where 11th and 12th grade students go for a half day program that are interested in any of the CTE programs offered there.
+The three high schools also have CTE programs offered at each of the comprehensive high school sites such as agriculture, business education and introductory industrial technology, computer technology courses.
+The Career Technical Center offers a wide array of CTE programs including Cosmetology, Health Professions, Child Development, Business Administration, Agriculture, Construction, Auto Mechanics, Auto Body, Drafting, Precision Metal Working, Welding, Engineering and Computer Networking.
+The Computer Networking program is a CISCO Academy program and has received many accolades throughout the community for producing students who are able to access high wage jobs upon graduation.
+The SJSD is also involved in Project Lead the Way and has PLTW programs in all the middle schools and high schools.

-Mead Community College (MCC) is located in the area and is typically the 2-year postsecondary education choice for students graduating from one of the SJSD's high schools.
-The SJSD has developed articulation agreements with MCC for many of the CTE programs offered at the comprehensive high schools and the Career Technical Center.
-MCC has a pre-engineering program and computer technology program that were developed in response to a growing information technology and manufacturing industry sector that is highly supported by the community economic development agency.
+Mead Community College (MCC) is located in the area and is typically the two year postsecondary education choice for students graduating from one of the SJSD's high schools.
+The SJSD has developed articulation agreements with SJSD for many of the CTE programs offered at both the comprehensive high school and the Career Technical Center.
+MCC has a preengineering program and computer technology program that was developed in response to a growing information technology and manufacturing industry sector that is highly supported by the community economic development agency.

-When Perkins III was implemented, with the requirement that agencies collect data on students participating and completing nontraditional careers, SJSD and MCC identified their nontraditional programs and began to collect data and report it to the state.
-They were confident that their programs were open to all students and that there were no barriers to student access based on gender.
+When Perkins III was implemented and the requirement that data be collected on students participating and completing nontraditional careers, SJSD and MCC identified their nontraditional programs and began collecting data and reporting it to the state.
+They were confident that their programs were open to all students and they had no barriers to student access based on gender.
 They regularly sent a representative from the school district to the State Department of Education's professional development conferences on gender equity and nontraditional programs.
-They were careful to include representation of males and females in all promotional materials.
-Every year the district and the community college partnered to hold a career fair at the MCC campus and were equally involved in the planning.
-They always did their best to find nontraditional speakers for the represented careers.
+They both were careful to include representation of both males and females in all promotional materials.
+Every year the district and the community college partnered to hold a career fair at the MCC campus and were involved in the planning.
+They were always careful to do their best to get nontraditional speakers for the represented careers.

-At the end of each year, SJSD and MCC completed their annual performance reports for their Perkins funding and submitted them to the State Department of Education.
-This went on for 6 years without a hitch.
-Suddenly, with the implementation of Perkins IV, the state returned information to both SJSD and MCC indicating that they were not meeting the state's performance measure for the nontraditional core indicator.
-As a result the state required them to develop a plan that identified how they would improve their performance-or they might lose their Perkins funds.
+At the end of each year both SJSD and MCC completed their annual performance reports for their Perkins funding and submitted them to the State Department of Education.
+This went on for six years without a hitch.
+Suddenly, with the implementation of Perkins IV, the state returned information to both SJSD and MCC indicating they were not meeting the state's performance measure for the nontraditional core indicator.
+As a result they were now required by the state to develop an improvement plan that indicated how they were going to improve their performance or they might lose their Perkins funds.

-What performance data should SJSD and MCC review to help identify the problem?
+What performance data should they review to help them identify their problem?